fsvreddit/bot-bouncer/README.md

 Note: the app directory may show a new version available to upgrade to, but 1.4.0 is the current public version.

 * Changes to support internal r/BotBouncer operations
+* Add new evaluator for bot rings that have identical sticky posts on their profiles

 ## v1.4.0